YingkunZhou/alpha-beta/google.md

 # App Engine
 高可扩展的serverless web应用

-# Cloud Run
+# Cloud Run (Knative)
-无状态的 serverless HTTP 容器，口号是 Bringing Serverless to Containers。基于开源的Knative项目。
+Knative extends Kubernetes to provide a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.

 Knative相关资料：